About this course…

 Activities will include lectures, small group case study exercises, scenario/role play and videos.
 Additionally, participants are invited to bring examples and questions to the course for discussion.
 There will be two refreshment breaks each day plus a light lunch.

 The Master Class is designed for both practitioners and corporate managers who wish to understand this new paradigm of describing, understanding and implementing a system built around the ‘social performance’ of a company or a project.
 Participants will typically come from functional areas variously termed Community Relations, Corporate Social Responsibility, External Affairs, Government Relations, Communications, etc. In addition, participants who may in their companies be moving from a disciplinary area such as Environmental to a Social Performance role will particularly benefit from the class.
 The course is also likely to include participants from financial institutions supporting extractive projects and companies, NGO personnel and government regulators.
-The workshop generally has participants from all over the world.
+The workshop has generally included participants from all over the world.

 Continuing education credits